Drawing | Mixed Media

 My compositions were inspired by my fascination of seahorses.
 It is a motif I like to explore in a variety of media.
 They are truly magical and elusive creatures and I tried to represent those qualities with the unpredictable nature of viscosity printing.

-In the beginning, my watercolor paintings were studies of color and the interesting organic forms of frogs which led to an exploration of composition with my curiosity of insects.
+In the beginning, my watercolor paintings were studies of color and the interesting organic forms of frogs which led to developing an awareness of composition with a variety of subject matter.
 I am now developing a series of abstract paintings of still life objects and experimenting with acrylic paints using mostly a palette knife and sometimes integrating collage materials.
+Recently, I took a painting class in portraiture to continue my practice with oil paints and learned how to portray people with a variety of color palettes to represent different skin tones.

 Niki de Saint Phalle's larger than life sculptures of women the "Nana" series inspired me to create my own "Nana".
 My fascination with Mexico's most important holiday, Dia de los Muertos or Day of the Dead and my collection of the papier mache skeletons led me to create my own calaca of Leroi Moore, an incredible musician from the Dave Matthews Band who unexpectedly passed away.
 What I love about the "Nanas" and the Day of the Dead papier mache skeletons is that they both celebrate and honor life instead of mourning it